p106385/Small-Aerial-Object-Detection/README.md

 3. **[COWC Dataset](https://gdo152.llnl.gov/cowc/download/cowc-m/datasets/)** - COWC dataset from here.

 ## Generate High, Low, and Bicubic Resolution Images For  Dataset
-Download pre-made dataset of COWC from [here](https://gdo152.llnl.gov/cowc/download/cowc-m/datasets/DetectionPatches_256x256.tgz) and this script which is available  scripts_GAN_HR-LR.py  can be used with pre-made dataset to create high/low-resolution and bicubic images.
+Download pre-made dataset of COWC from [here](https://gdo152.llnl.gov/cowc/download/cowc-m/datasets/DetectionPatches_256x256.tgz) and this file (scripts_GAN_HR-LR.py)  can be used with pre-made dataset to create high/low-resolution and bicubic images.
 Make sure to copy annotation files (.txt) in the HR, LR and Bic folder.

 ## Configure JSON File